-Specialized urine-separating flush toilets are available in Scandinavian countries with front chambers for capturing urine (GreenSpec lists two.
-Abe Noe-Hays manufacturers a urine-separating composting toilet (listed in GreenSpec), and the Institute provides toilet insets for urine collection.
+Specialized urine-separating flush toilets are available in Scandinavian countries with front chambers for capturing urine.
+Abe Noe-Hays manufacturers a urine-separating composting toilet, and the Institute provides toilet insets for urine collection.
 On a larger scale, collection of urine from men’s rooms that have waterless urinals is particularly easy.

 With the help of Best Septic Service in Brattleboro, the Institute collected 3,000 gallons of urine from over 170 participants in 2013.

 According to most experts, simply storing urine for a while in a sealed container is enough to kill bacteria, due to the high alkalinity and ammonia from the urine.
 But the Rich Earth Institute is experimenting with faster pasteurization systems that heat the urine (including with solar systems that circulate solar-heated fluid through heat exchangers in the urine tanks).
 They are also testing various strategies for controlling odor—likely the biggest hurdle we face with urine collection and use.

 In Sweden urine is being applied on food crops, but to date, with USDA support and permits from the State of Vermont, the Rich Earth Institute has stuck with less controversial applications on non-food crops—specifically hay fields.